-Before starting to design a new facility or a major upgrade to an existing facility, it is important to assemble the necessary background information in order to ensure that the design as it is developed is appropriate for:
+Before starting to design a new facility or a major upgrade to an existing facility, it is important to assemble the necessary background information in order to ensure that the design as it is developed, is appropriate for the:

-Generally all proposed building works will designed to provide specific facilities to suite the functional requirements of the intended users .
-In some situations the new facility with include typical (generic) spaces that have been developed across the campus, to enable flexibility and multipurpose use of spaces, such as general office spaces, teaching or education spaces.
+Generally all proposed building works will be designed to provide specific facilities to suite the functional requirements of the intended users.
+In some situations the new facility will include typical (generic) spaces that have been developed across the campus, to enable flexibility and multipurpose use of spaces, such as general office spaces, teaching or education spaces.

-Relevant information on the proposed users, functional needs, the proposed location and other relevant criteria will be included in the Functional Brief, that will be individually developed for each project.
+Relevant information on the proposed users, functional needs, the proposed location and other relevant criteria will be included in the Functional Brief.
+This will be individually developed for each project.